auth0/docs/articles/universal-login/error-pages.md

 * **Title**: the friendly name of the tenant;
 * **Tenant**: the tenant information (the friendly name, logo URL, support email, and support URL fields that you may customize).

-Auth0 will display the **Tenant** information exactly as entered on the settings page.
+Auth0 will display the **Tenant** information exactly as entered on the Settings page.

 ## Custom Error Pages